What are the progress checkpoints?

-In class tests are a mix of multiple choice, short, medium and long answer questions which test pupil's knowledge of what they have been taught that term and since the beginning of the year.
-Please see our CHS Guide to Learning for more information on why we have introduced these tests.
+In-class tests are a mix of multiple choice, short, medium and long-answer questions that test pupils' knowledge of what they have been taught that term, and since the beginning of the year.

 What to revise?